-If you’re an electrician, then probably.
-Otherwise, it’s likely best to leave installation to the professionals.
+Absolutely not, unless you have the specialized skills and necessary tools.
+It’s best to leave installation to the professionals.
 And the folks at your home insurance provider would probably agree!

 This depends primarily on the size of the space you need to cool.
 The outdoor component will vary in size, with the largest ones able to connect to up to 8 indoor units.
 The cooling power of ductless A/Cs can vary from 5,000 BTUs to 50,000+ BTUs.
 Because every situation and home or building is different, online size estimate charts are unlikely to be of much use.
 In order to determine the size you need, it’s best to have a free estimate done by an experienced local HVAC contractor, who will do a ‘load calculation’ (an assessment of your cooling needs, basically).

 The exact location of the units will obviously vary by home.
 In most cases, the outdoor unit will be placed on a rack on the side of the house or even on the roof.
 In condominium buildings or townhouses, the unit may be placed on a deck or balcony.
 The outdoor unit can only be so far from the indoor units, so this must be considered during installation.
 The indoor units will be mounted on the wall near the ceiling in the rooms that will be cooled.